paaniwater/DSAI-Project/README.md

 Since 2000, 745,566 Businesses have filed for Bankruptcy in the US. **Bankruptcy can result in significant financial losses** for entities, and being able to predict bankrupty can help entities pinpoint their problems and cut their losses.
 However, the abundance of financial data can pose a challenge in determining which factors to prioritize when forecasting the likelihood of a company's bankruptcy

-Therefore, we aim to explore the effects of factors on bankruptcy and use machine learning models to predict bankruptcy, so as to <u>help entities understand their likelihood in going bankrupt</u>.
+Therefore, we aim to explore the effects of factors on bankruptcy and use machine learning models to predict bankruptcy, so as to **help entities understand their likelihood in going bankrupt**.

 <h1>Code Walkthrough</h1>